-This chapter discusses the market or comparables approach to valuation.
-This approach is also referred to as the relative valuation method because it estimates the value of an asset relative to the observed values of similar assets, typically called ‘comparable assets’ or simply ‘comparables’.
+This chapter discusses the market or comparables approach to valuation, also referred to as the relative valuation method because it estimates the value of an asset relative to the observed values of similar assets, typically called ‘comparable assets’ or simply ‘comparables’.
 When the value of comparable assets is based on observed transactions (e.g., prior acquisitions of companies in the same industry), the approach is also referred to as the guideline transaction method.

 Valuing an asset typically involves establishing the value that would be assigned to it by participants in an arm’s-length transaction.
-The most obvious and simple valuation approach is to use the price at which the asset most recently exchanged hands.
-Yet, this approach may be unfeasible or impractical if the asset has not traded recently or if such trading does not fit the criteria of an arm’s-length transaction, as may be the case when valuation disputes arise.
+The most obvious and simple reference is the price at which the asset most recently exchanged hands.
+Yet, this method may be unfeasible or impractical if the asset has not traded recently or if such trading does not fit the criteria of an arm’s-length transaction, as may be the case when valuation disputes arise.

 Financial economic theory posits that rational, utility-maximising economic agents assign values to assets by discounting expected future cash flows realised from owning them.
-This idea underlies the discounted cash flow (DCF) valuation model and approach, which requires explicitly spelling out an asset’s expected cash flows and discounting them using a risk-adjusted discount rate.
-Comparables valuation is an alternative – and complement – to the DCF approach.
-When correctly executed, it too is an implementation of the fundamental insight that economic agents assign asset values based on expectations of discounted future cash flows, because the observed values of the comparable assets reflect future cash flow expectations.
-As we show in this chapter, the comparables valuation approach is a technique that can be used to value assets in the international arbitration and litigation context in a way that is consistent with more traditional methodologies such as the DCF approach.
+This idea underlies the discounted cash flow (DCF) valuation model and approach, which entails explicitly spelling out an asset’s expected future cash flows and discounting them using a risk-adjusted discount rate.
+Comparables valuation is an alternative – and a complement – to the DCF approach.
+When correctly executed, it too is an implementation of the fundamental insight that economic agents assign asset values based on expectations of discounted future cash flows because the observed values of the comparable assets reflect future cash flow expectations.
+As we show in this chapter, the comparables valuation approach can be used to value assets in international arbitration and litigation in a way that is consistent with more traditional methodologies such as the DCF approach.

-The comparables approach assigns value to an asset by reference to the observed values of other assets with similar, but not necessarily identical, characteristics.
-The technique relies on the proposition that assets having similar characteristics, especially risks and cash flow prospects, will trade at similar prices because otherwise arbitrage profits would be possible.
+The comparables approach measures the value of an asset by reference to the observed values of other assets with similar but not necessarily identical characteristics.
+The method relies on the proposition that assets with similar characteristics, especially risks and cash flow prospects, will trade at similar prices because otherwise arbitrage profits would be possible.
 An example of a comparables valuation is when a prospective buyer of a house decides how much to offer by looking at prices paid for similar houses in the same neighbourhood.
-This is a reasonable approach, because house prices are generally thought to be driven by common factors that can be enumerated and quantified (e.g., size), and they respond similarly to economic trends, at least within a specific geographical area.
+This approach is reasonable because house prices are generally thought to be driven by common factors that can be enumerated and quantified (e.g., size), and they respond similarly to economic trends, at least within a specific geographical area.

-One key difference between the comparables approach and the DCF model is that comparables valuation does not explicitly spell out the economic agents’ expectations of future cash flows or discount rates.
+One key difference between the comparables approach and the DCF model is that the former does not explicitly spell out the economic agents’ expectations of future cash flows or discount rates.
 Instead, the expectations and discount rates are embedded in the observed prices of the comparable assets.
-For example, transaction prices of comparable houses can be thought of as discounted values of expected future rents (cash flows) that can be realised by an investor who purchases the house.
-Because being explicit about expectations and discount rates is not needed to perform a comparables valuation, the methodology is potentially simpler to implement, but it is generally less transparent regarding the underlying assumptions.
-Still, it is important to recognise that even though the cash flow and discount rate assumptions are not explicitly spelled out in a comparables valuation, they are drivers of the valuation.
+For example, the market price of a house can be thought of as the discounted value of expected future rents (cash flows) that can be realised by an investor who purchases the house.
+Because being explicit about expectations and discount rates is not needed to perform a comparables valuation, the method is potentially simpler to implement, but is generally less transparent regarding the underlying assumptions.
+Still, it is important to recognise that even though the cash flow and discount rate assumptions are not explicitly spelt out in a comparables valuation, they are drivers of the valuation.
 Thus, to the extent that the assumptions underlying the values of the comparable assets are not appropriate to value the asset at hand, the comparables approach may not yield the correct valuation.

 In addition, because the overall market conditions may change between the time prior transactions are observed and the valuation date, practitioners also consider the recency of comparable prices.
-In our house sale example, a buyer making offers during the beginning of an economic expansion (which generally sees house prices rise), but informed by observed prices during a period of a contraction, may undervalue the house.
+In our house sale example, a buyer making an offer during an economic expansion (which generally sees house prices rise) informed by prices observed during an economic contraction may undervalue the house.

 Note that the $400,000 estimate for the value of the house above based on its square footage was computed using an average measure of value.
 It may be useful to know that actual sales occurred in the range of $300 to $500 per square foot, which implies a range of valuations from $300,000 to $500,000.
 In general, even though a valuation may be presented in terms of a single point estimate ($400,000 based on average sales prices), it can be instructive to understand the range of possible values implied by comparable transactions.

-In theory, when information about values of other, similar assets is available, the comparables approach may be used to value any asset.
-This includes entire assets or equity of businesses and companies, as well as other types of assets, such as real estate and financial securities.
-The key to implementing the comparables approach is identifying similar assets with observable values, using an appropriate valuation ratio, and controlling for any relevant differences.
+The comparables method may be used to value any asset when information about values of similar assets is available.
+This includes the entire assets or the equity of companies, as well as other types of assets such as real estate and financial securities.
+The key to implementing the comparables approach is to identify similar assets with observable values, and use an appropriate valuation ratio and control for relevant differences.
 What constitutes relevant differences will vary depending on the asset being valued.
 For instance, older homes with the same square footage may sell for less than otherwise similar newer homes, which implies that either only sales of homes of comparable age should be considered or that age should be explicitly factored into the calculation of the multiple.
-When valuing companies and businesses, expectations regarding the growth rate of the company’s future earnings and cash flows must be accounted for.
+When valuing companies, expectations regarding the growth rate of future earnings and cash flows must be accounted for.

-Next, it is worth remembering that any methodology that does not directly use an observed arm’s-length price embeds a degree of uncertainty with respect to the valuation.
-Unless a transaction price for the exact asset being valued is observed on the valuation date (and potentially even at the exact valuation time in the case of some financial assets), all valuation methodologies will involve assumptions and adjustments and, therefore, judgement on the part of the appraiser.
-This is equally true of both the DCF methodology and the comparables approach.
+Next, it is worth remembering that any valuation method that does not directly use an observed arm’s-length price incorporates a degree of uncertainty.
+Unless a transaction price for the exact asset being valued is observed on the valuation date (and potentially even at the exact valuation time in the case of some financial assets), all valuation methodologies involve assumptions and adjustments and, therefore, judgement on the part of the appraiser.
+This is equally true of both the DCF methodology and the comparables valuation approach.

-Finally, because the comparables approach typically relies on market prices of other assets, it assumes that the market is valuing those assets correctly.
-Therefore, if the market is overvaluing comparable firms, the valuation of a firm will be too high relative to its ‘fundamental value’.
-When deciding whether to bid for an asset for investment purposes, one may be concerned about the relationship between the asset’s ‘fundamental’ value and its prevailing market price.
+Finally, because the comparables approach typically relies on market prices of assets, it assumes that the market is valuing them correctly.
+Thus, if the market is overvaluing comparable firms, the valuation of a firm will be too high relative to its ‘fundamental’ value.
+When deciding whether to bid for an asset for investment purposes, one may be concerned about the relationship between the asset’s fundamental value and its prevailing market price.
 However, when deciding how much to bid, one would want to bid an amount informed by the value the market would place on the asset.